Wellcome Trust: Tree of life *suitable for home teaching*

 Tree of life video: The video is a short section of the 'Charles Darwin and the Tree of Life' programme, which was broadcast on the BBC.
 Narrated by Sir David Attenborough, the programme was part of the BBC's Darwin season.
 It charts the process of evolution, from simple organic molecules in the primordial soup to the variety of species that is seen today.

 Interactive tree of life: Students are able to explore the evolutionary links between living organisms by selecting species, finding out information about them and seeing their evolutionary relationships.
 Teacher resources and student activity sheets also link with the interactive resource.
-To run the interactive, download the Zip file and install it on a stand alone PC or Macintosh-based computer.
+The interactive is available here.

 Teacher resource materials: For teachers, there are lesson plans, student activities and other resources that will be useful when planning and delivering lessons on evolution and Charles Darwin.
 The activities help students to use the interactive tree of life and are split into three age ranges.